 His critically acclaimed photographs have been widely published in media around the world.
 He has exhibited in group and solo shows both in Australia and in the United Kingdom, France, Germany, South Africa & the U.S. His work is represented in several corporate and notable private collections.
 He obtained an Excellence accreditation in the Federation International de l’Art photographique in 2009 and platinum in 2010 and in 2012 received an Honourable Mention at the Montargis National Contest in France.
 He is a member of the Royal Photographic Society and was shortlisted for British magazine B&W Photographer of the Year for his work in Southern Africa in 2011 and again in 2012.

 In 2014 his work ‘Sign of Life’ was screened at Visa Pour L’Image, Perpignan in France and the Ankor Photographic Festival in Cambodia.

-More recently, Christopher Rimmer exhibited large scale images of Luna Park, a one hundred year old fairground and a local land mark in his adopted city of Melbourne as well as commencing work in Angola and Namibia on a new series tentatively titled Fire and Water which will be exhibited in 2017.
+In 2016, Christopher Rimmer exhibited large scale images of Luna Park, a one hundred year old fairground and a much cherished local land mark in Melbourne, Australia.

 ‘A stunning collection by a talented photographer.
 Prepare for a journey not just to Africa but to an oasis of balance and beauty.’